ocaml/ocaml.org/data/planet/mirage/building-a-xenstore-stub-domain-with-mirageos.md

 <p>If you read through the existing OCaml xenstored code, it becomes obvious that the main uses of POSIX APIs are for communication
 with clients, both Unix sockets and for a special Xen inter-domain shared memory interface.
-It was a fairly painless process to extract the required socket-like IO signature and turn the bulk of the server into a <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual004.html">functor</a>.
+It was a fairly painless process to extract the required socket-like IO signature and turn the bulk of the server into a <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual004.html - [404 Not Found]">functor</a>.
 The IO signature ended up looking approximately like:</p>
 <pre><code class="language-ocaml">    type t
     val read: t -&gt; string -&gt; int -&gt; int -&gt; int Lwt.t val write: t -&gt; string -&gt; int -&gt; int -&gt; unit Lwt.t